amnezia-vpn/amnezia.org-content/docs/en/instructions/11_installation-configuration-protocols/11_installation-configuration-protocols.md

 ### About the protocols

-Amnezia is a multi-protocol self-hosted VPN.
+Amnezia is a multi-protocols self-hosted VPN.
 It supports configuration and installation of all modern secure open source VPN protocols:
 OpenVPN, WireGuard, ShadowSocks, IKv2/IPsec and OpenVPN with Cloak plugin.
 A more detailed description of the protocols can be found in [this] article, and below we will tell you how to install and configure VPN protocols with Amnezia in two clicks.
 &nbsp;